I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Pizza Hut issues a solution to the problem with this email.
 Have your party, enjoy the company, but don’t break the bank.
 Plus, who says “no” to pizza?

-I’m a big fan of personalization.
-In sales, for instance, I want to remember my customer’s full name, his or her spouse’s name, the person’s favorite hobby or sport, and any other details that might help me connect.
+We’re a big fan of personal email subject lines.
+In sales, for instance, we want to remember our customer’s full name, his or her spouse’s name, the person’s favorite hobby or sport, and any other details that might help me connect.

 In fact, all great salespeople do that.
 You have to love learning about people and memorizing their most important qualities.